jangler/oracles-randomizer/README.md

 **Q: Do I have to do HSS skip or Poe skip?**

-A: No, but can if you want to, and the randomizer accounts for those and other sequence breaks.
+A: No, but you can if you want to, and the randomizer accounts for those and other sequence breaks.

 **Q: No, really, I'm softlocked.
 Now what do I do?**